zapabob/ROCm/docs/deploy/docker.md

 Docker containers share the kernel with the host operating system, therefore the ROCm kernel-mode driver must be installed on the host.
-Please refer to [](/deploy/linux/install) for details.
+Please refer to {ref}`using-the-package-manager` on installing `amdgpu-dkms`.
 The other user-space parts (like the HIP-runtime or math libraries) of the ROCm stack will be loaded from the container image and don't need to be installed to the host.

 (docker-access-gpus-in-container)=